ionStici/frontend/3-js/in-depth/array-methods.md

 ## The `at` method

-Retrieve array element according to its index.
+Retrieve array elements according to its index.

 ```js
 arr.at[0];